-Grand Island, Nebraska Flood Zones
+Grand Island, NE Flood Zone Lookup

 Grand Island faces flooding from the Platte River and Wood River.
 The flat terrain of central Nebraska creates wide floodplains that can inundate large areas during major flood events.